flowinho/flowinho.github.io/pgp.md

 - contact at flowinho dot com
 - florian at schuttkowski dot com

 You can find the public keys for these adresses below.
-Please not: the encryption of files you send me is appreciated.
+Please note: the encryption of files you send me is appreciated.

 ### OpenPGP PubKey contact at flowinho dot com